CathalDwyer7/blockChainExperiments/functional_specification/functional_specification.md

   - Characteristics
     - Citizens eligible to vote
     - No technical knowledge of blockchain
-    - Expected to have a basic digital understanding, such as ability to use a website
+    - Expected to have a basic digital understanding, such as ability to sign on to a website and ability to cast a vote
   - Objective
     - Vote in a user-friendly environment
     - View elections and their voting history